Dialpad Powerdialer with Salesforce

 sfdc-powerdialer-article-image-12.png

-The Call Center Prioritization page allows you to rank different call centers.
-Note that Call Center priorities are considered only after taking into account a list's priority.
+The Contact Center Prioritization page allows you to rank different Contact Centers.
+Note that Contact Center priorities are considered only after taking into account a list's priority.

-Select the Edit icon (that's the pencil) in the Priority section of your Call Center.
+Select the Edit icon (that's the pencil) in the Priority section of your Contact Center.
 Simply update the number and hit Enter to save.

 sfdc-powerdialer-article-image-13.png